Genyus/Genyus/README.md

 - 💬 Ask me about tech/business consultancy, speaking or facilitating
 - 📫 Reach me at [my website](https://ingenyus.com) or [LinkedIn](http://linkedin.com/in/garymcpherson00/)

-Thanks for stopping by, happy building!
+Thanks for stopping by, happy coding!